There is a definite difference between the piano and harpsichord.

-The harpsichord sound is achieved by plucking, in other words, a mechanism known as a plectrum plucks the strings through the use of a tangent, a small metal piece attached to the inner part of the string.
+The harpsichord sound is achieved by plucking.
+In other words, a mechanism known as a plectrum plucks the strings through the use of a tangent, a small metal piece attached to the inner part of the string.

 The difference between striking and plucking is that controlling sound on the piano is much easier than on the harpsichord.

-Harpsichord keys are made of wood, while white piano keys are made of ivory or wood and a plastic coated ivory substance.
+Harpsichord keys are made of wood, while white piano keys are made of ivory or wood and a plastic-coated ivory substance.

-The black keys on the piano are made of ebony, or other types of darker wood , There are 88 keys on the piano, 52 of which are white and 36 of which are black.
+The black keys on the piano are made of ebony or other types of darker wood.
+There are 88 keys on the piano, 52 of which are white and 36 of which are black.

 How one strikes the keys on a piano can influence the sound greatly.
-By striking the keys forcefully the sound becomes loud and bold.
+By striking the keys forcefully, the sound becomes loud and bold.

-It is always the same tone and sound.
-There are techniques in existence such as using rolled chords or thrills to produce more variants in sound using the keys on the harpsichord. .
+By striking the keys softly, the sound is lighter and more delicate.
+The force with which you strike keys on the harpsichord does not affect the sound.
+It is generally the same tone and sound.
+That being said, there are techniques such as using rolled chords or trills to produce more variants in sound using the keys on the harpsichord.

-Availability and Cost
+Piano and Harpsichord Availability and Cost

-In todays world, purchasing a piano or harpsichord can be challenging.
+In today’s world, purchasing a piano or harpsichord can be challenging.

-Most pianos range from a low of $4,500 to as much as $190,000 for a high end, well built piano.
+Most pianos range from a low of $4,500 to as much as $190,000 for a high-end, well-built piano.